friflo/Friflo.Json.Fliox/README.md

         - to avoid confusion implementing the same feature in multiple ways
 - serialization of entities and messages - request, response & event - are entirely JSON
 - Fliox Clients and Hubs are unit testable without mocking
+- zero principles
+    - 0 compiler errors and warnings
+    - 0 unit test errors
+    - 0 typos - observed by spell checker
+    - no 3rd party dependencies
+    - no heap allocations if possible
 - extensibility
     - support custom database adapters aka providers
     - support custom code / schema generators for new programming languages